Faraz-shaikh-9/Wallace-Tree-Multiplier-Verilog/README.md

 The design demonstrates efficient multiplier architecture commonly used in high-speed digital systems and VLSI designs.

+## Architecture

+1. Generate partial products.
+2. Reduce partial products using Carry Save Adders (CSA).
+3. Shift carry outputs by one bit.
+4. Use an 8-bit Carry Lookahead Adder (CLA) for final addition.
+5. Produce the final 8-bit multiplication result.

 ## Features

 * Verilog HDL implementation